robbiesymonds/WASML/README.md

 // Create a model with 16 inputs and 3 action states. await wasml.model(16, 3) // See below for full configuration options.

+// Using `wasml.table(16, 3)` instead will solve this game far quicker!
+// * Tabular optimisation becomes less feasible as state space grows (only 40x40=1600 states here)

 // Add two hidden layers.
 wasml.addLayers([
   { units: 32, activation: "sigmoid" },